webplatform/docs/tutorials/typography/fontface/index.md

 <pre>
 var f = new FontFace("fingerpaint", "url(fingerpaint-regular-webfont.ttf)", {});
 f.load().then(function (loadedFace) {
-  . . .
+  //statements
 });
 </pre>

-will invoke the load and then execute the anonymous function when the load is done.
+will invoke the load, and then define and execute the anonymous function when the load is done.

 What should the function do?
-At the very least, it should add the now loaded font to the FontFaceSet via the fonts list.
+At the very least, it should add the now loaded font to the FontFaceSet via the fonts list, like this.

 <pre>
 var f = new FontFace("fingerpaint", "url(fingerpaint-regular-webfont.ttf)", {});